 Features fulfilled: A01 (P), A05 (O), A12 (O)

-Monitor Organic Gases (VOCs)
+Monitor Volatile Organic Compounds (VOCs)

 Building materials, carpets, furniture, fabrics, cleaning products, adhesives, solvents, and many more everyday items are known to emit volatile organic compounds (VOCs).
 VOCs can easily be inhaled through the lungs and travel to the bloodstream.
 Regular exposure to VOCs can cause irritated eyes, throat, nose, and skin, and prolonged exposure has been linked to eczema flare-ups, hives, allergies, leukemia, and damage to the kidneys, liver, and central nervous system.